EllaJonesC/WOC-Group-Project-A-E-N-E-GMA/README.md

 ## Final Deliverable

-Our team will combine the work from the six labs into a final consulting recommendation and presentation.
+Our team recommend that WOC implements a new inventory software to replace the disjointed spreadsheet system they are currently using in order to streamline reservation processes, repairing equipment workflows, and mitigate customer dissatisfaction.